evilmarty/mjpeg-timelapse/README.md

 6. Add the integration to Home Assistant (see `Configuration`)

 ### Configuration

+After you have installed the custom component (see above):

+1. Goto the Configuration -> Integrations page.
+2. On the bottom right of the page, click on the + Add Integration sign to add an integration.
+3. Search for Mjpeg Timelapse.
+(If you don't see it, try refreshing your browser page to reload the cache.)
+4. Click Submit so add the integration.

+Alternatively, you can add entries in your `configuration.yaml` file.

 ```
 camera:
   - platform: mjpeg_timelapse
     image_url: http://example.com/foobar.gif
+    name: Example
     fetch_interval: 30
+    max_frames: 10
+    framerate: 3
     quality: 50
+    loop: false
+    headers:
+      X-Custom-Header: Some Value
 ```

 ### Configuration Variables